 - ▶ 6 (4%) Prop L

-- ▶ 2.8 (2%) Grants
+- > 2.8 (2%) Grants

-- \rightarrow 2020 -3.8
+- ▶ 2020 3.8

 - ▶ 3.88 (2%) Callaway Gen Rev

-For Boone and Callaway each year approximately \$828,000 is received in grant funding.

-Below is a list of the grants received in 2019:
+For Boone and Callaway counties, each year approximately \$1,664,237 is received in grant funding.
+Below is a list of the grants received in 2020.

-Missouri Department of Social Services Juvenile Court Division Program for \$89,444.
+Missouri Department of Social Services Juvenile Court Division Program: \$89,444.
 Funding for this grant has consistently been received since 1995.
 This funding provides funding for two deputy juvenile officers in Boone County.
 The goal of this program is to support juvenile courts to serve youth on a local level such that the youth may be afforded the necessary services through their local courts in order that they can remain in the community rather than being exposed to a larger segment of the juvenile justice system.

-Children's Services Mental Health Tax for \$208,078.
+Children's Services Mental Health Tax: \$273,036.55.
 Funding was first received in 2018.
 The 13th Circuit Court contracts with Family Facets to provide these services.
 This program provides home visitation and parenting skills training for families with children placed out of the home.
 The goal is to reduce the amount of time children are placed out of the home by increasing parental readiness for reunification.

-Domestic Relations Resolution Fund for \$13,000.
+Domestic Relations Resolution Fund: \$9,000.
 Funding for this grant has consistently been received since 2009.
 This grant provides funding for a supervised visitation and exchange program for families where domestic violence has been involved in their case.
-The 13th Circuit Court contracts with Great Circle to provide the supervision of visitation between a child and a parent.
+The 13th Circuit contracts with Great Circle to provide the supervision of visitation between a child and a parent.

-Fostering Court Improvement grant for \$1,000.
-Funding covers the cost to supply meals on a quarterly basis for those who attend the fostering court improvement meetings.
+Fostering Court Improvement grant: \$1,000.
+Funding covers the cost to supply meals on a quarterly basis for those who attend the Fostering Court Improvement committee meetings.
 The goals of these meetings are to focus on outcomes including permanency, timeliness, and child safety measures.

-Juvenile Justice Program Assistance for \$9,346.
-Funding covers juvenile alternative to detention programming for delinquent youth who can be diverted from secure detention by the use of the objective screening tool, Missouri's Juvenile Detention Assessment (JDTA), into a non-secure, pre-adjudication placement or program.
+Juvenile Justice Program Assistance: \$9,525.
+Funding covers juvenile alternative to detention programming to divert appropriate delinquent youth from secure detention by the use of the objective screening tool, Missouri's Juvenile Detention Assessment (JDTA), into a non-secure, pre-adjudication placement or program.
 The 13th Circuit provides home detention, evening reporting center, and crisis intervention services as alternatives to detention.
 The funding has been received since 2012.

-STOP Violence Against Women (VAWA) for \$212,243.97.
+STOP Violence Against Women (VAWA): \$177,083.75.
 Funding covers an integrated Domestic Violence program consisting of specialized domestic violence dockets; the utilization of Batterer's Intervention programming (BIP) that offers classes for both men and women as part of a graduated range of sanctions for offenders; and a Domestic Assault Court Coordinator, a court employee dedicated to the domestic violence dockets, who tracks and reports on participants in BIP programs as well as all domestic cases, acts as a liaison to domestic violence docket stakeholders, and assists with the processing of domestic violence cases.
+The court contracts with Compass Health and TMT Consulting to provide BIP programming.
 This grant requires a local match which is received from offenders paying a portion of the BIP funds.
 The funding has been received since 2008.

-Drug Court Coordinator Commission was created in 2001, when the Missouri General Assembly passed House Bill 471 creating the program.
-In accordance with state statute 478.009, the Drug Courts Coordinating Commission (DCCC) allocates funding from the Missouri Drug Court Resource Fund.
+Treatment Court Coordinator Commission: \$604,269.
+This state funding was established in 2001 when the Missouri General Assembly passed House Bill 471.
+In accordance with section 478.009, RSMo, the Treatment Courts Coordinating Commission (TCCC) allocates funds from the Missouri Drug Court Resource Fund.
 These funds are to be used to support treatment, testing and case management activities as approved by the commission for approved programs.
 Courts are encouraged to utilize the funds in conjunction with other federal, state and local resources to support drug court efforts in local jurisdictions.